 A segment on Charlie Brooker’s Newswipe show in which I discuss the naming of official spokespeople.

-I recorded a short interview with BBC America covering some of the background to the expenses scandal.
+A short interview with BBC America covering some of the background to the expenses scandal.

 Debating the MPs expenses scandal on Channel 4 News with presenter Jon Snow and MP Stuart Bell.